kdl-org/kdl/SPEC.md

 This is the formal specification for KDL, including the intended data model and the grammar.

-This document describes KDL version `2.0.0`.
-It was released on 2024-12-16.
+This document describes KDL version KDL 2.0.0.
+It was released on 2024-12-21.
 It is the latest stable version of the language, and will only be edited for minor copyedits or major errata.